CSB5/driver_evaluation/README.md

 	tar -xvzf evaluation_data_set.tar.gz

-The evaluation dataset is organized as follows:

 ### Genomic and transcriptomic data from 15 TCGA cancer types

-Point mutation and copy number variation data for all cancer types was obtained from [GDAC](https://gdac.broadinstitute.org) via Firehose.
+Point mutation and copy number alteration data for all cancer types was obtained from [GDAC](https://gdac.broadinstitute.org) via Firehose.
 Expression data for tumor and normal samples for all cancer types was downloaded from the [TCGA website](https://tcga-data.nci.nih.gov) (level 3).
 Samples for which the 3 data types were not available were excluded.

-The directory <EVALUATION_DATA_SET/DATA> contains the following files for each of the cancer types:
+The directory EVALUATION_DATA_SET/DATA contains the following files for each of the cancer types:

 - **GDAC_somatic_mutations.filtered.maf**
 	File that contains point mutations in maf format